OneRaynyDay/oneraynyday.github.io/_posts/2017-08-06-Journey-Through-SLT.md

 The main point that all of this is trying to prove is 3 fold:

-1. How can we guarrantee that a machine learning model **will generalize**?
+1. How can we guarantee that a machine learning model **will generalize**?
 2. The **Bias-Variance** tradeoff.
     - "linear models is like a honda, it will get you where you need.
 Neural nets are like luxury cars, it will get you there faster, but with a reckless driver, might crash along the way".
 3. Why do machine learning models work under very **pessimistic** conditions? i.e. No free lunch theorem.